 These are Seattle-area teenagers who are making big things happen.
 Often, that’s thanks in part to their work with local programs, from the year-long service learning Youth Ambassadors Program (YAP) at the Gates Foundation to monthly commitments at some of our area’s best-known museums.

-By educating, engaging and empowering youth, these programs offer teens a way to take their ideas on how to improve the world and make them real.
+By educating, engaging and empowering youth, these programs offer teens a way to take their ideas on how to improve the world and make them real; we’ve highlighted several YAP members in recent installments of Teens Take Action.
 This month, Nieves shares her experience as an artist, volunteer and community member.

 Who am I?